piafle3005/group3/use-cases/use-case-20.md

 ### Trigger

-A request for all the capital cities in a continent.
+A request for worlds top N capital city population information is sent to the organisation the report is being made for.

 ## MAIN SUCCESS SCENARIO

-1. Employee requests capital city population information.
+1. Employee requests world population information.
-2. Employee requests the population information of capital cities in the continent.
+2. Employee requests the top N capital cities population information for the world.
-3. Employee extracts current capital city information of the continent ordered from largest to smallest.
+3. Employee extracts current capital city information of the world.
 4. Employee provides the report to organisation.

 ## EXTENSIONS

 3. **Invalid continent.**:
-    1. Employee is informed that the continent is not valid.
+    1. Employee is informed that the input of N is not valid.

 ## SUB-VARIATIONS